kuldeepghorpade05/IdeaProjects/Anuj_Sharma/Exception_Handling/Type_of_Exceptions.md

 5. **`NumberFormatException`**: Frequently occurs when converting strings to numbers, so understanding how to validate input is key.

-6. **`IOException`**: A broad exception covering many file and I/O operations, it’s important to know how to handle it properly, especially when dealing with files or network operations.
+6. **`Exception_Handling.Runtime_Exception.IOException`**: A broad exception covering many file and I/O operations, it’s important to know how to handle it properly, especially when dealing with files or network operations.

 7. **`IllegalArgumentException`**: Often thrown by methods to indicate that an illegal or inappropriate argument has been passed, understanding its usage is crucial for designing methods with good error handling.